SIF guidance portal

 Contact us via email at sif-info.it@au.dk.

-SIF Data
+SIF Research Data

 SIF can be used to store sensitive research data.

-• Your research contains personal data
+• They contain personal data

-If these points do not apply to your research, we recommend that you store your data in ERDA instead of SIF.
+If these points do not apply to your research, we recommend that you store your research data in ERDA instead of SIF.

 Support